Interviews are stressful enough. Your outfit that day shouldn’t add to that, but instead, make you feel confident and comfortable so you can focus.

 You want to be able to walk comfortably in an interview and carry yourself with your head held high, not looking down at your shoes.
-Find a pair of shoes that compliment your outfit well and break them in well before your interview to avoid any pesky blistering or uncomfortable day-of shoe issues.
+Find a pair of shoes that compliment your outfit well.

 If you opt for a dress or a skirt, the length should hit your knee or almost to it.
 You want to be able to sit comfortably and not be tugging at your skirt.